-The Shire of Shark Bay has used litter grant funds to provide reusable bags at a clean-up with 33 volunteers including Shire Councillors, Shire employees, visitors, families and even pets.
-In two and a half hours, about 13 large bags of litter were removed from roadside verges mainly in and out of the town.
+The Shire of Shark Bay has used litter grant funds to provide education on littering and reusable bags for visitors and community members.
+A clean-up with volunteers was carried out including Shire Councillors, Shire employees, visitors, families and even pets.
+At the community clean up 13 large bags of litter were removed from roadside verges mainly in and out of the town.

 Grant recipient, Vic Park Transition Network, has implemented the 'Borrow and Bring Back Community Dishes Kit'.
 By Christmas day 2018, 490 items were used and reused.
 That’s potentially 490 pieces of single-use and disposable packaging refused.